boucadair/rfc3535-20years-later/draft-ietf-nmop-rfc3535-20years-later.md

 ### Open-source Tools {#sec-client}

 While there are open-source implementations for NETCONF (e.g., NETOPEER), the gRPC/gNMI suite seems to have more support for tools on the client side.
 For example, "ygot" generates structures from YANG models and these can easily be used by a client to configure a device with gNMI.
-NETCONF is not supported though (we need the XML tags).
+NETCONF is not supported though (the XML tags are needed).

 OPS-REQ-CLIENT-TOOLS:
 : Focus on tooling is needed, especially on the client side.